 “We sit, we listen, and we talk.
 We help guide people.
 We share in their grief, and we share in their joy,” said Robert Macauley, M.D., F.A.A.P., the program’s first medical director and the Cambia Health Foundation Endowed Chair in Pediatric Palliative Care.

-Doernbecher’s program, Bridges, was founded 20 years ago with a dedicated team of two people to provide care to seriously ill children.
+Doernbecher’s program, Bridges, was founded 20 years ago to provide care to seriously ill children.
 Over time, the program has grown: The team now includes four physicians, a full-time nurse practitioner, a full-time chaplain and a social worker.
 This expansion has allowed them to care for more patients, as well as teach additional medical students, pediatric residents, and fellows about palliative care.

 “I’m inspired daily by what I see,” Dr. Macauley said.
 “Before I did this work, I didn’t know what human beings were capable of.
 I thought I knew a little bit about courage, devotion and honesty.
 But my patients and their families have taken that to a whole new level.
 I feel honored to be in their presence.”